 As part of the "1&1 Welcome" campaign, many of our employees work as volunteers in local projects.
-We act as a sponsor for selected integration programs and together with local staff our employees offer regular activities - such as sports courses, day trips and childcare - for new arrivals to facilitate their transition into everyday German life.
+We act as a sponsor for selected integration programs and together with local staff our employees offer regular activities - such as sports courses, day trips and childcare - for new arrivals to facilitate their transition into everyday

+German life.
 Our employees can use up to 10% of their working time for these activities.
-In addition, we've The common goal of the provided mobile classrooms with free internet access to partnership with Warburg enable e-learning programs for language acquisition.
-Since April 2016, our main focus has been on training Pincus is to extend our measures to prepare refugees for the German labor market leadership in Europe market.
-Together with local authorities and social institutions, we developed a modular program called with top-quality, innovative "Fit for Job".
-At our major facilities, course participants webhosting products and are given a general overview of office work, the cultural environment, and possible careers in the IT industry. cloud applications, as well Over 140 refugees and immigrants have participated in as first-class customer the program so far.
-Many of our employees have also volunteered to act as trainers in the "Fit for Job" service. program, in addition to their daily work.
+In addition, we've provided mobile classrooms with free internet access to enable e-learning programs for language acquisition.
+Since April 2016, our main focus has been on training measures to prepare refugees for the German labor market.
+Together with local authorities and social institutions, we developed a modular program called "Fit for Job".
+At our major facilities, course participants are given a general overview of office work, the cultural environment, and possible careers in the IT industry.
+Over 140 refugees and immigrants have participated in the program so far.
+Many of our employees have also volunteered to act as trainers in the "Fit for Job" program, in addition to their daily work.